6Morpheus6/chattered-mps/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GLP V3 License.
 See the LICENSE file for details.

 ## Dependencies